rthombs/xtasysum/README.md

 A Stata command to generate and summarize partial sums for modeling asymmetry with panel data.

 # Description
 `xtasysum` generates and summarizes partial sums for modeling asymmetry with panel data.
 If no options are specified then positive and negative partial sums around a threshold of zero are created.
+The two new variables appear as *var*_p and *var*_n, respectively.
 The partial sums can be used to model and test for asymmetry using regression analysis as discussed in Thombs, Huang, and Fitzgerald ([2022](https://journals.sagepub.com/doi/full/10.1177/00811750211046307?casa_token=C_JdtpUuVa4AAAAA%3AorO41QdizSvK3JvxrFtVp9zCTWFZejtNLNvH-muj7dHa7ewiwR9Uk_rub2JCc-yNdLWP3BOExWkz1A)).
-For descriptive purposes, the user may also generate frequencies, summary tables, test for cross-sectional dependence, and generate graphs of the partial sums as well as their frequencies.
+The user may also generate frequencies and summary tables, test for cross-sectional dependence and non-stationarity, and generate graphs of the partial sums as well as their frequencies.

 # Syntax
     xtasysum varlist [if] [in] [, Threshold(#) Frequency Sum csd fd al GRSum GRFre NOgen]